Ph.D. Program in Bioenvironmental Science

 • A bachelor’s degree from an accredited college or university.

 • Official transcript showing undergraduate cumulative grade point average G.P.A. of 3.0 or better for unconditional admission.
-Or, official transcript showing a cumulative undergraduate G.P.A. of between a 2.5 and 2.9 may be considered for conditional admission.
+Or, official transcript showing a cumulative undergraduate G.P.A. of between a 2.5 and 2.9 may be considered for conditional and unconditional admission, based on scholarly activities and reference letters.

 • Transcripts showing completed minimum course work.